-1. Once schools understand how they are performing they need to be able to identify what the technical route is to achieve net zero carbon.
+- 1. Once schools understand how they are performing they need to be able to identify what the technical route is to achieve net zero carbon.
 The best way of doing this is to produce a Capital Asset and Climate Action Plan (referred to in other parts of this document as a Net Zero Carbon Action Plan) containing a Heat Decarbonisation Plan (HDP).
 The key to progressing schools towards the target is for them to find a bespoke route by commissioning these audits and establishing business cases to bid for funding required to deliver the projects that are identified.
-Without this information, and an appreciation of the technical solutions, progress may be halted.
+Without this information, and an appreciation of the technical solutions, progress may be halted. - 2.
+Reviewing the Wayfinders Project5 schools reports, available on the Net Zero Carbon Resource Hub, as a starting point.